loighic/loighic.github.io/_pages/macro/pt3b/fed_1.md

 ##### How does the Fed control interest rates?

 We have already encountered the supply and demand for loanable funds (figure 2). *Loanable funds*---that is, money that is used to make loans---is on the horizontal axis.
-The price put on money that is used for loans, an interest rate, is on the vertical axis.
+The price that is put on money that is used for loans, an interest rate, is on the vertical axis.

 <div class="container">